KingrogKDR/Vynsol/README.md

 sqlite3 ./zorvyn.db # to access the database in the cli
 ```

+Run `npm run dev`during the first initialization to make sure the database tables and an admin user are seeded.
+Otherwise it may throw errors.

+I have seeded an admin user to make it easier for testing out the almost all endpoints.

 > The cron job currently runs only when the server runs and not in the background.

 ---